Nolu-M/Notes-code/README.md

     - reduced data management costs
     - established rules for handling data

-- **IMPORTANT** data governance does not emerge by chance.
+- **IMPORTANT:** data governance does not emerge by chance.
 It's a choice and requires organizational commitment and investment

 ## Creating a Data Governance Program
 - basic steps for creating a data governance program